 The Placement Procedure

 To begin the process, you will first receive a consultation with one of our highly qualified surgeons.
-Dr. Lesneski or Dr. Frey will perform a thorough oral examination and form a specialized treatment plan just for you.
+Drs.
+Lesneski, Frey, Kittle, and McKinley will perform a thorough oral examination and form a specialized treatment plan just for you.
 Additional imaging may be taken to map the best possible placement of the tooth.
 You may choose to undergo IV sedation to relax or sleep during the surgery.
 At your initial consultation, we will determine which sedation option is right for you.

 If you need to have a tooth removed, an immediate implant can often be placed during the same procedure.
 To restore the empty tooth site, your surgeon will place the post into its proper position in the jaw.
 The connective piece, called the abutment, will eventually be attached to the post to anchor your new crown.
 Once your post has integrated (fused to the bone), your restorative dentist will attach the new tooth or bridge, and you can begin to enjoy the benefits of your new smile.

 Where can I get dental implants in Flint, MI?

 Our entire team at Greater Michigan Oral Surgeons & Dental Implant Center loves to see the positive results our patients receive from this revolutionary treatment.
 If you have one or more missing or failing teeth, contact our office in Flint, MI, today to learn if you are a candidate for implant placement.